ubicucsd/bootcamp_19_20/2_LinuxTerminal.md

 ```wc``` (word count) Print the number of words in the file name specified after the command.

 ```grep``` Print out lines matching the specified conditions.

+*Hint (for challenege): You can run commands one after the other using `|`.
+For example, `ls | wc` will first use `ls` to generate a list of all the files in your directory, send that to `wc`, which will output how many files are in your directory, how many words are in the file names, and how many characters are there.*